Home | About me | Contact | What's new | Privacy | Search

 Diverging Diamond Interchange (DDI)

-One of the drawbacks is that a DDI does not allow straight-through traffic on the access roads/ramps.
+The major drawback of a DDI is that it does not allow straight-through traffic on the access roads/ramps.
 If this is needed, it can be facilitated with a bypass roadway either above or below the intersection.

 DDI locations in San Antonio: